-On the ground we have three members of staff and four contractors:
+On the ground we have two members of staff and three contractors:

 Scott Willis (Manager)